EvilBydoEmpire/xxvner/README.md

 https://www.clips.uantwerpen.be/conll2003/ner/
 Erik F. Tjong Kim Sang and Fien De Meulder: Introduction to the CoNLL-2003 Shared Task: Language-Independent Named Entity Recognition.
 Proceedings of CoNLL-2003, Edmonton, Canada, 2003, pp. 142-147.
-Corpus omitted due to licensing issues, but it might be easy to find.

 https://danlp.alexandra.dk/304bd159d5de/datasets/ddt.zip
 Hvingelby et al.: DaNE: A Named Entity Resource for Danish.
 Proceedings of the 12th Conference on Language Resources and Evaluation, Marseille, France, 2020, pp. 4597–4604.